 A balanced curriculum of general and clinical courses offers the student a rich environment in which to learn both the art and science of radiologic technology.
 Clinical courses are hands-on experiences at one of seven area hospitals.
 You'll spend 1800 hours at the clinical education site during the 24-month program and have every opportunity to learn your chosen profession.

-The mandatory orientation meeting for all 2019 applicants will be held at 1:00 on June 6, 2019, in the Southside room on the first floor of the RNHS building on TJC campus.
+The mandatory orientation meeting for all 2020 applicants will be held at 1 p.m. on Thursday, June 4, 2020, in the Southside room on the first floor of the RNHS building on the TJC campus.

 How to Apply